1. You can drink a different German beer every day for 15 years

 And that’s only beer-lemonades, forgetting cola mixers and the rest.
 It’s now more common to drink a Radler in Germany than in the UK, but it seems that the British 'shandy' has actually been around longer, first written about in the 1850s, according to the Oxford English Dictionary.

-5. Monks used to call beer “liquid bread” because they drank it while fasting
+5. German monks used to call it “liquid bread”

 The monks at the Weltenburg Abbey in Bavaria brewed beer from 1050 – the world's second oldest brewery.
 Photo: Roger W / Flickr